It is any disorder with an abnormally low amount of platelets.

 What are your causes?

-If for some reason your platelet count drops below normal, the condition is called thrombocytopenia.
-Normally the count is between 150,000 and 450,000 platelets per micro liter of circulating blood.
+If for some reason, your platelet count drops below average, the condition is called thrombocytopenia.
+Usually, the count is between 150,000 and 450,000 platelets per microliter of circulating blood.

-Because each platelet lives only about 10 days, your body continually renews its platelet supply by producing new platelets in the bone marrow.
+Because each platelet lives only about ten days, your body continually renews its platelet supply by producing new platelets in the bone marrow.

 Platelets in the spleen.

-An enlarged spleen – which can be caused by a series of disorders – can harbor too many platelets, causing a decrease in the number of platelets in circulation.
+An enlarged spleen – caused by a series of disorders – can harbor too many platelets, causing a decrease in the number of platelets in circulation.

 Decrease in platelet production.